 How do I place a recurring crypto order?

-The service is currently available in selected countries only.
-If you see a Crypto section in your account, this means that the service is available for you.
+The Skrill Cryptocurrency Service is currently available in selected countries only.
+If you don’t see a Crypto section in your account, this means you can’t perform crypto transactions.

 Our recurring order feature allows you to place trades automatically based on predefined criteria.
 Recurring orders help you buy crypto in smaller portions at regular time intervals instead of placing a single larger trade.

 It is a trading strategy called Dollar Cost Averaging, often used to lower the impact of crypto volatility on your overall purchase.